Swiss perspectives in 10 languages

 Meanwhile global warming is likely to increase pressure on hiking trails.
 “We have paths on moraines which are subsiding, and paths in the high mountains which were previously protected from rockfalls by permafrost – but as it disappears, these regions are becoming more exposed.
 Flooding and debris flows are not new phenomena, but they have increased in importance in recent years and are not always predictable,” Rappaz said.

 “The first thing to do is thus to follow the official signposted routes, which allow you to maintain a certain sense of control.
-After that, you can plan your hike in much the same way as usual, but perhaps with a little extra information beforehand: make sure the paths are still there, and make sure they are clear of snow and accessible, by giving a call to the tourist office, a hut, a hotel or something else in the area.”
+After that, you can plan your hike in much the same way as usual, but maybe with a little extra information beforehand: make sure the paths are still there, make sure they are clear of snow, by calling the local tourist office, a hut, a hotel or something else in the area.”

 Finally, Rappaz says that sometimes you just have to give up.
 “When you don’t have the skills or abilities, you shouldn’t be afraid to turn back,” he said.